DREAM: A Benchmark Study for Deepfake photoREalism AssessMent: Improvement and extension of annotation protocol

-Before each annotation session begins, the annotators were given a quick lecture on what is deepfake, the introduction of all realism grades, demo videos in each realism grade (with descriptions of reasons), and how the annotation process goes.
+Before each annotation session begins, the annotators were given a quick lecture on what is deepfake, the introduction of all photorealism grades, demo videos in each photorealism grade (with descriptions of reasons), and how the annotation process goes.
 The annotation system is a webpage based platform.
-The annotators can view, review, pause, and put to full-screen the to-be-annotated video as they like, then select a proper realism grade, and finally input a textual description of the reason for this grade.
+The annotators can view, review, pause, and put to full-screen the to-be-annotated video as they like, then select a proper photorealism grade, and finally input a textual description of the reason for this grade.
+We ablated the audio signal from each video to ensure the rating is purely based on the visual quality.
 About the description of reason, during the lecture, it is suggested to use the form \textit{``Someplace looks like having some-artifact of some-extent"}, such as \textit{``The whole face flickers dramatically and the mouth movement looks unnatural"}, but the form is not strictly enforced and the annotators have much freedom.
-If an annotator gives a 5 points, the description will be automatically set to \textit{``The realism is very high, and there are no detectable signs of forgery"}.
+If an annotator gives a 5, the description will be automatically set to \textit{``The photorealism is very high, and there are no detectable signs of forgery"}.
 Note this setting is done at the backstage, and the annotators are still required to input some thing (describing the videoed person) to prevent lazy annotations biasing to 5 points.
 To make the dataset publicly available, we collected consents from all annotators to use their annotations and relevant information for academic experiments and analysis.\footnote{This human subjects research is approved by the Institutional Review Board (IRB) of CASIA under issue No. IA21-2310-020301.}

 Different from our previous work \cite{Peng2023DFGC-VRA:Assessment, Sun2023VisualVideos} where only 1,400 deepfake videos from DFGC-2022 were annotated, in this work we also added 120 real videos for annotation, summing up to 1,520 videos annotated.
 More importantly, we greatly increased the scale of annotators to 3,500 compared to only 5 in \cite{Peng2023DFGC-VRA:Assessment, Sun2023VisualVideos}.
 The recruited annotators are all from China, and the distribution of relevant annotator attributes can be seen in Fig. \ref{fig_population}.
 As can be seen, the gender is roughly balanced, most of them are relatively young and have undergraduate education, and it should be noted that the vast majority never heard of deepfake before.
 In terms of annotation time on each video, most annotators can accomplish one video within 50 seconds.